Edward Floyd (impeached barrister): Floyd's case

-In 1621, when he was in the Fleet Prison at the instance (doing) of the Privy Council, he was impeached by the House of Commons for having said:
+In 1621, when Floyd was in the Fleet Prison at the instance (doing) of the Privy Council, he was impeached by the House of Commons for having said:

 I have heard that Prague is taken; and Goodman Palsgrave and Goodwife Palsgrave have taken their heels; and as I have heard, Goodwife Palsgrave is taken prisoner.

 These words, it was alleged, he spoke in a scornful manner, to insult the Prince Palatine and his wife Elizabeth of Bohemia, who was daughter to James I of England.
 The case led to an important constitutional decision on which forums can hold criminal trials with a political dimension and what permission is needed from the Crown and any second House.
 Shortly before the case, the Commons had looked for precedents supporting their judicial role.
 They found none save as to contempt for (being in contempt of) the House.
 During the proceedings they demurred on this lack of precedent.
 They had to concede the point.